jurisdiction

 If, on the other hand, a farmer grows cannabis without authorisation that does not fall within the definition of “industrial cannabis”, they may be punished with imprisonment of six to twenty years and fined from EUR 26,000 to EUR 260,000.

-As far as the use of CBD in food and food supplements is concerned, this substance is considered a novel food and therefore requires a specific authorization by the European Commission according to EU Regulation 2015/2283.
-Therefore, to date, CBD cannot be considered to be an ingredient that can be used in food supplements in Italy.
+As far as the use of CBD in food and food supplements is concerned, this substance is no longer considered a novel food as clarified by EU Commission on 2nd June 2023 and therefore no specific authorization by the European Commission according to EU Regulation 2015/2283 is required.

 The Italian regulations do not prevent CBD from being used as an ingredient in cosmetics.
 Cosmetics with CBD are marketable in Italy if they are in accordance with the requirements of Regulation (EC) No 1223/2009 on cosmetic products.
 Therefore, the cosmetic product may not contain narcotics as listed in Table I and II of the UN Single Convention on narcotic drugs (1961).